 Today, 18 states have click-through nexus thresholds.
 Most of the thresholds are relatively low, so it’s important to know them.

 Let’s say you have an online store based in Oregon.
 Yet, you have relationships with people in two other states where you don’t currently pay sales taxes.
 Those out-of-state affiliates are responsible for advertising your products in return for a portion of your profits.
 This type of relationship may trigger something called affiliate nexus.

 Currently, 33 states have some sort of affiliate nexus requirements.
 Get a state-by-state breakdown here.

 Now, let’s say your online store is based in Minnesota.
 You sell items to customers in South Dakota, but you’re not currently required to collect sales tax in South Dakota.
 Even so, you may be required to report consumer purchase information to tax authorities in South Dakota and to notify your customers if you meet something called non-collecting seller use tax nexus.
 Ten states and Puerto Rico currently have such requirements.
 Get the details on them here.

 How to comply with eCommerce sales tax regulations

 Your first step: Register for a sales tax permit.
-Some states may call this a sales tax license or sellers’ permit.
-You can find one on the website of the taxing authority where you’ve established nexus.
-This blog post offers a state-by-state guide to obtaining eCommerce sales tax permits.
+Some states may call this a sales tax license or seller’s permit.
+The easiest way to register for a permit is online; start by visiting the website of the taxing authority where you’ve established nexus and/or studying how to obtain a sales tax permit on a state-by-state basis.

 The encouraging news: 25 states now participate in the Streamlined Sales Tax (SST) program.
 That means those participating states have simplified eCommerce sales tax compliance for out-of-state merchants by: